chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA E1 - Kumandra.md

 	- "We should take it for Spine, now!"
 	- Everyone readies their weapons.
 	- Benja readies too, but sees young Raya in the reflection of his sword…
 - Benja announces, "We have a choice.
 We can tear each other apart, or we can come together and build a better world.
 It’s not too late.
-I still believe we can be Kumandra again."
+I still believe we can be One-Kumandra again."
 - Benja unsheathes his sword.
 “Shall we return to dinner?”
 	- Tension fills the air.
 Eyes dart around, who's making the first move?
 - An arrow strikes Benja in the leg.
 He crumples.